-Prerequisite: Successful completion of all first

-semester courses with a grade
+Prerequisite: Successful completion of all first semester courses with a grade

-of "C" or higher

-Type: TECH

-VNSG 1234 Pediatrics
+Pediatrics

 Study of the care of the pediatric patient and family during health and disease.
 Emphasis on growth and developmental needs utilizing the nursing process and clinical judgement model.